ridhohafidz/doc-postgresql/Point-in-Time-Recovery-for-Disaster-Recovery.md

 Archived WAL segments need a base backup they can be run on.
 Without a base backup, they are worthless.

 `pg_basebackup` takes base backup of PostgreSQL cluster.
 If the database cluster in the `PITR` host is set to streaming replication, it is best to take the base backup from the `PITR` host to reduce the load on the main database.
 In our example of two database however, that is not possible.
-Hence, we'll take the base backup from the main database cluster which is hosted in the `10.119.234.62`.
+Hence, we'll take the base backup from the main database cluster which is hosted in the `(address)`.

 ```bash